… it doesn’t matter how experienced we are, we all entered uncharted waters as we welcomed our students back to school.

 The research teams, working in Bristol in the UK and at Penn State University in the USA identified 7 basic building blocks, or dimensions, that hold the key to our capacity for learning.

 Many of you will quickly realise that these seven dimensions are the basis of what you know as Building Learning Power.
-Take a look here to find out more about them and appreciate how the original 7 learning dimensions become the 17 more specific learning powers that can be individually cultivated and exercised.

 Find out more about how Building Learning Power and ELLI work together to build better learners in the book Building Learning Power with Elli